Graduation year: 2023

 Internships: University of Chicago (CAMPUS) Pritzker School of Medicine, Zucker School of Medicine at Hofstra/Northwell, KGI institute

-Post-grad plans: I plan on studying for the MCAT and attending the University of Chicago medical school.
+Post-grad plans: I plan on studying for the MCAT and applying for medical school.
 My dream is to become a psychiatrist who can help minority communities nurture their mental health.

 I chose Augustana because of the small liberal arts school aesthetic.
 Coming from a small private school, the importance of creating lasting relationships with my professors was crucial.
 Augustana offered this almost instantaneously.